-17. The direction should be as follows:

-- (1) Begin by identifying the expert witness/es and, shortly, the issue/s on which they have given evidence. - (2) In every case, the jury should then be directed as follows: - (a) Expert witnesses give evidence and opinions in criminal trials to assist juries on matters of a specialist kind which are not of common knowledge. - (b) However, as with any other witness, it is the jury's task to weigh up the evidence of the expert(s), which includes any evidence of opinion, and to decide what they accept and which they do not.
+- 17. There is no invariable rule as to when a direction on expert evidence should be given.
+CrimPR 25.14(2) states that the "court must give the jury directions about the relevant law at any time at which to do so will assist jurors to evaluate the evidence".
+This includes giving the jury directions that may assist them before they are due to hear competing expert evidence or expert evidence that is being challenged. - 18.
+The direction should be as follows: - (1) Begin by identifying the expert witness/es and, shortly, the issue/s on which they have given evidence. - (2) In every case, the jury should then be directed as follows: - (a) Expert witnesses give evidence and opinions in criminal trials to assist juries on matters of a specialist kind which are not of common knowledge. - (b) However, as with any other witness, it is the jury's task to weigh up the evidence of the expert(s), which includes any evidence of opinion, and to decide what they accept and which they do not.
 The jury should take into account [as appropriate] the qualifications/practical experience/methodology/source material/quality of analysis/whether or not based upon a statistical analysis/objectivity of the experts.
 Any factors capable of undermining the reliability of the expert opinion or detracting from his/her credibility or impartiality should be summarised.
-The reliability factors listed in the Crim PD 19A.5434 reflect the common law, and should be used to assist the jury in evaluating and assessing the weight of the expert evidence.
+The reliability factors listed in CrimPD Ch 7480 reflect the common law, and should be used to assist the jury in evaluating and assessing the weight of the expert evidence.
 It may be that not all these factors will be under consideration during the evidence and therefore the direction and the factors should be tailored to the issues in the case.
-These factors are as follows: - (i) the extent and quality of the data on which the expert's opinion is based, and the validity of the methods by which they were obtained. - (ii) If the opinion relies on an inference from any findings, whether the opinion properly explains how safe or unsafe the inference is (whether by reference to statistical significance or in other appropriate terms such as the "sliding scale"); - (iii) if the expert's opinion relies on the results of the use of any method (for instance, a test, measurement or survey), whether the opinion takes proper account of matters, such as the degree of precision or margin of uncertainty, affecting the accuracy or reliability of those results;
+These factors are as follows: - (i) the extent and quality of the data on which the expert's opinion is based, and the validity of the methods by which they were obtained;

-433 Crim PR 19.3(3)(c) which includes amongst other things, conflicts of interest, fee arrangements, adverse judicial comment, disciplinary proceedings, and convictions
+479 CrimPR 19.3(3)(c) which includes amongst other things, conflicts of interest, fee arrangements, adverse judicial comment, disciplinary proceedings, and convictions

-Crim PR, PD 19A.6 also sets out five factors that could be considered when identifying potential flaws in expert scientific opinion which are: (a) being based on a hypothesis which has not been subject to sufficient scrutiny; (b) being based on an unjustifiable assumption; (c) being based on flawed data; (d) relying on an examination, technique, method or process which was not properly carried out or applied or was not appropriate; (e) relying on an inference or conclusion which has not been properly reached.
+Which also sets out five factors that could be considered when identifying potential flaws in expert scientific opinion which are: (a) being based on a hypothesis which has not been subject to sufficient scrutiny; (b) being based on an unjustifiable assumption; (c) being based on flawed data; (d) relying on an examination, technique, method or process which was not properly carried out or applied or was not appropriate; (e) relying on an inference or conclusion which has not been properly reached.